 Program of Study

 The program is designed primarily for sophomores, but juniors can also attend with permission from their departments.
 Students attend classes taught by NUIM professors and attended by Irish and international students.
 The choice of subjects from the curriculum include anthropology, economics, English drama, literature, poetry, fiction and criticism, philosophy, theology, history, mathematics and sociology.
+Current Saint Mary's College students may find Sophia Program information HERE.

 Students can study in Ireland for the full academic year or for either the fall or spring semester only.